friscorose/textual-spinbox/README.md

 now you can scroll wheel up or down, drag up or down and click the up or down arrows to change the value in the spinbox.
 A simple ctrl+c to quit.

+NB: This widget is also available from PyPI if you want to use pip/pipx to manage your python packages.

 ## Use uv to build an app

 Build a silly app with a custom Textual spinbox widget using uv.